0Blockaye0/Travel-Blog/README.md

  Note: Users cannot upload photos at this time.
 This feature will be added in future deployments.

+ Users may find the inspiration for the application in the about section...
  ![Screenshot](./images/screenshot-1.png)

+ create an account or login...
  ![Screenshot](./images/screenshot-2.png)

+ view all users posts...
  ![Screenshot](./images/screenshot-3.png)

+ create/edit a post
  ![Screenshot](./images/screenshot-4.png)

   ## Table of Contents
   * [Installation](#installation)
   * [Contributers](#contributers)